D-Fall/histogram-maker/README.md

 # Welcome to the first version of the Histogram Maker

-This is an app, executed via console, that reads an Excel file and plots for you a histogram with the gaussian distribution included.
+This is an app, executed via console, that reads an Excel file and plots for you a histogram with the normal distribution included.

 ## Packages used